 The device is similar to other screen-free fitness trackers where there are LED lights to notify you about calls, texts and also hourly reminders to move.
 Lifting your arm up will make the vibrations stop but the lights will keep flashing for phone calls.

-Fitbit's explained to me that the team wanted to keep it simple for now but isn't closed off to the idea of customization.
+Fitbit's explained that the team wanted to keep it simple for now but isn't closed off to the idea of customization.
 Right now, tapping on the Flex 2 shows your goal with a green light on top and white lights showing progression, the yellow light means alerts and blue stands in for both phone calls and texts.
 The latter is differentiated by a longer vibration for calls.

-I'm hoping Fitbit will eventually allow customisation to make it more personalized.
+We're hoping Fitbit will eventually allow customisation to make it more personalized.
 Thankfully the vibrations themselves aren't too jolting.

 Fitbit Flex 2: Tracking